microsoft/Tradable-Digital-Assets-Solution-Accelerator/02_Microsoft_Token_Service/README.md

 Note: To Run the solution in Local Enviroment you need update the URL in ContosoSolution with the Microsoft Token Services Solution.

-## How to Deploy the solution

-Other option is build a image with  build of docker and deploy to the container and we have create a pipeline.

-This pipeline can you execute in automatic with azure devops or manually installing Docker and execute all in command line and helping with visual studio.

-The steps by step have the next points:

-* Build a Image (With a Docker build)
-* Push the Image to Container Registry
-* Publish the Artifact
-* Download the Artifact
-* Create a Image
-* Deploy Image to Kubernates

-In our case we need create this operation for our  services **Microsoft.TokenService.API**

-In our project we have the files necesaries to create a pipeline.

-A sample of [pipeline](./azure-pipelines.yml) that we use in azure devops.

-This file have dependencies the DockerFiles for each project:

-A sample of Docker File build a image are in each project [Microsoft.TokenService.API](./src /Microsoft.TokenService.API/Dockerfile)

-An manifest files that indicates the [Deployment](./manifests/deployment.yml) setings that indicate where to deploy the versions.
-And [Service](./manifests/service.yml) Settings that indicate the number of nodes.

-You can create a Docker Project like our Solution Digital Good to run with image and docker and give more context.

 ## How to consume the endpoint